FAQ Horse Care Tips

 To stable or not to stable your horse, that’s the (common) question.
 While there’s no “right” answer for all scenarios, we can provide some basic guidance on the subject.

 Horses require shelter from wind, inclement weather, and if they are injured or sick.
-Generally, something as simple as a three-sided run-in shed will suffice for shelter from the weather.
+Generally, something as simple as a three-sided run-in shed will protect them from the weather, but an injured horse may need to be enclosed in a proper stable.

-In this article, we’ll discuss some of the key considerations when deciding how to house your horse.
+In this article, we’ll discuss some of the key considerations you should bear in mind when deciding how to house your horse.

 Climate

-As long as horses have time to acclimate to a new climate, they should be able to maintain an appropriate hair coat for the season.
+As long as horses have time to adjust to a new climate, they should be able to maintain an appropriate hair coat for the season.

-On the other hand, if you bought a horse in Florida and moved it to Minnesota in January, it would require a stable and blankets if spending time outside.
+On the other hand, if you bought a horse in Florida and moved it to Minnesota in January, it would probably require a stable and blanketing appropriate for the conditions.

 Speaking of cold weather, learn how to feed horse hay in the winter.